Puerto Rico high court overturns Pedro Pierluisi as governor

 Pierluisi was appointed secretary of state by then-Gov. Ricardo Rosselló while legislators were in recess, and only the House approved his nomination.
 Pierluisi was then sworn in as governor Friday after Rosselló formally resigned in response to angry street protests.

-Puerto Rico's Senate sued to challenge Pierluisi's legitimacy as governor, arguing that its approval was also necessary, and the Supreme Court held in favor of the Senate.
+Puerto Rico's Senate sued to challenge Pierluisi's legitimacy as governor, arguing that its approval was also necessary, and the Supreme Court decided in favor of the Senate.

 The Senate had also asked the court to declare unconstitutional a portion of a 2005 law saying a secretary of state need not be approved by both House and Senate if they have to step in as governor.
 Puerto Rico's constitution says a secretary of state has to be approved by both chambers.